13 Measurable Marketing Metrics That Define Success

 Did you ever stop to consider it’s possible none have actually measured the sales that resulted from all this marketing activity?
 Try performance marketing.

-These measures include sales revenue and growth, cost per lead, conversion rates, lifetime value of a customer, return on marketing spend and more.
+These measures include sales revenue and growth, cost per lead, conversion rate, lifetime value of a customer, return on marketing spend and more.

 With advanced tracking mechanisms, marketers are now able to target their marketing more effectively by accelerating activities, which are proving more valuable.